-This technology has been used by the likes of major science organizations such as the National Aeronautics and Space Administration (NASA) and Raytheon, Sarnoff mentioned.
+This technology has been used by the likes of major science organizations such as NASA and Raytheon, Sarnoff mentioned.
 In fact, this technology has been in the works for quite some time, but only now is it finally reaching the point where it can be shrunk down for better precision.

 As technology's progressed we’ve gotten the sensors small enough and cheap enough to where we can now put them on your individual fingers

 "So [this] technology has been in development for about two decades now, and we’ve been focusing on the space of inertial motion capture for the last 20 years and selling really expensive systems to high end clients that can afford it,” said Sarnoff.
 "And as technology's progressed we’ve gotten the sensors small enough and cheap enough to where we can now put them on your individual fingers.
 And using an amazing, amazing software platform we’re able to create a language for how multiple motion sensors are able to communicate as a whole.”